olanrewaju-M-Yusuf/16-Billion-Passwords-Breached/README.md

 - **No single vendor compromised**: Evidence points to aggregated malware‑led theft, not a major platform breach.
 - **Scale unprecedented**: At 16 billion credentials, this leak surpasses historically massive breaches, flagging enormous systemic risk.
-- **Freshness intensifies urgency**: Unlike recycled data, much of this is new and readily usable.
+- **Freshness intensifies urgency**: Much of this is new and readily usable, unlike recycled data.

 ---